JoshOrndorff/srml-tour/Democracy.md

 ---------------
 Luckily the pre-baked substrate node comes with the democracy module already installed, so we will not need to compile our own node for this tour.
 You can start a node with `substrate --dev` and connect to it with the polkadot UI.

-Scenario 1 -- Give Alice some free coins
+Scenario 1 -- Give Alice free tokens
 ----------------------------------------
 To get our feet wet, consider this scenario.
 Alice is a developer for our blockchain and she recently fixed a security-critical bug before it was exploited.
 Her fix prevented many grateful community members from being robbed.
 One such community member proposes that in appreciation Alice should be awarded 100 newly-minted tokens.